Prince Harry and Meghan took a step back as ‘senior’ royals last January and have since confirmed they won’t return as working royals.

 It was initially claimed that Prince Charles was paying for the couple’s security but a friend told the Daily Beast this was not true.

 “Charles is not paying for security costs,” the source said.
-They added that Harry and Meghan will pay for their own protection when they hire their security team.

 What does it mean for Harry and Meghan to be ‘financially independent’?

 In their initial statement, Harry and Meghan revealed they were giving up public funding to become “financially independent”.

 Under the previous agreement, Harry and Meghan were prohibited from earning any of their own personal income.

 Their livelihood was supported by Prince Charles’s income from the Duchy of Cornwall.
 This duchy is made up of Charles’s financial investments and property portfolio.
 Historically it has paid for the public duties of the Sussexes and the Duke and Duchess of Cambridge.

 However this changed when Harry and Meghan stepped back, with the Sussexes now reliant on professional incomes.

 In the couple’s interview with Oprah in March 2021, Harry said his family “literally cut me off financially,” following their royal exit.